CoBrALab/RABIES/README.md

 optional arguments:
-  -h, --help            show this help message and exit -e BOLD_ONLY, --bold_only BOLD_ONLY
+  -h, --help            show this help message and exit --bids_input BIDS_INPUT
+                        If the provided input data folder is in the BIDS format to use the BIDS reader.Note that all .nii inputs will be converted to compressed .gz format.
+                        (default: False)
+  -e BOLD_ONLY, --bold_only BOLD_ONLY
                         preprocessing with only EPI scans. commonspace
                         registration and distortion correction is executed